KTFish/petrol-prices-object-detection/README.md

 ### Contents

-- `Demo.ipynb` notebook contains a short demo on how to use ultralytics YOLOv8 model in practice.
+- `demo.ipynb` notebook contains a short demo on how to use ultralytics YOLOv8 model in practice.
 - `scripts` folder contains helpful code splited into modules.
 - `config.yaml` is a file used for YOLO configuration.
 To use it, its necessary to add a absolute path to the root directory.
 Below the paths we need to specify the classes to detect.
 In the current version of our model there are 3 classes: `circlek` (Circle K's gas station logo), `orlen` (Orlen's gas station logo) and `prices` (detects the price tag).
 - `.gitignore` contains all files that should be ignored by the git repository.
 If you are not adding such file to your repos, it is worth to change this.